oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      expiration time via other means or document the default value.

 "scope":
-:    OPTIONAL, if identical to the scope requested by the client;
+:    RECOMMENDED, if identical to the scope requested by the client;
      otherwise, REQUIRED.
 The scope of the access token as described by {{access-token-scope}}.